ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-However, the simple callback use of continuations brings nothing to pure
-functional programming because we already know how to sequence non-blocking,
-potentially distributed, computations: that is what `Monad` is for and we can do
-this with `.bind` or a `Kleisli` arrow.
-To see why continuations are useful we
-need to consider a more complex example under a rigid design constraint.

 Namun, penggunaan panggilan ulang sederhana untuk *continuation* (lol, help)
 tidak memberikan apapun untuk pemrograman fungsional murni (lol, help) karena
 kita sudah mengetahui bagaimana mengurutkan komputasi asinkoronus yang memungkinkan